PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-07 17:00:20
+Last updated: 2024-04-07 17:03:01
-Random Quote: I’m just a tiny section of a huge tumor that is much bigger than any of us can imagine. -
+Random Quote: Ted: "Our point guard's a 52-year-old virgin, happy as a clam."Barney: "I'm sure he's quite a ball handler." - Barney Stinson